 Canada’s federal Output Based Pricing System (OBPS), commonly known as the backstop program, was put into place at the start of this year, but the regulation gave provinces a choice: develop a carbon pricing program that meets federal benchmark requirements or accept the federal pollution pricing systems.
 These rules set off a cascade effect of court appeals by some provinces, while others continued strategies or implemented the backstop.
 As the situation continues to unfold at the provincial level, federal lawmakers are forging ahead with next steps for Canada climate action.
 This presentation paints a clear picture of provincial motives and federal emissions regulations.

-Chelsea Erhardt, Broker, Elbow River Marketing
+Chelsea Erhardt, Trader, Elbow River Marketing

-Derek Six, Senior VP, ClimeCo
+Derek Six, Chief Business Officer, ClimeCo

 Scott Hernandez, Senior VP, North America CBL Markets